Most of what we do runs on the hard work of our amazing, dedicated volunteers.

-If you are available during the day throughout the week (the Thrift Store is open Monday to Friday 11am-3pm), we'd love to have you join us in our Thrift Store.
+If you are available during the day throughout the week (the Thrift Store is open Monday to Friday 11am-3pm), consider helping out in our Thrift Store.
 Whether you have an hour a week to spare or want to come in daily, we can always use a hand sorting donations and keeping things tidy.
-Feel free to fill out our Volunteer Application and someone will be in touch soon!
+Feel free to fill out our Volunteer Application and someone will be in touch if we have an opening.

 Lunches for Learning

 Our Lunches for Learning program relies on a lot of dedicated volunteers to be successful.
 We have some who help with packaging the food, others who cover the table when clients pick up, and still others who help to deliver to those who can't make it here to pick up.